ruprekhab/Loan-Eligibility/README.md

 * Start the Flask server: python app2.py
 * Ensure you have configured your database connection properly.
 Use your PostgreSQL password in the password field of your configuration
 Access the API at http://localhost:5000/.
-View and interact with the Application: Open the index.html file in your web browser.
+<p>View and interact with the Application: Open the index.html file in your web browser.
 Fill up the form and click "Predict Loan Eligibility".

 ## Data Sourse:
 The dataset for this project was sourced from **Kaggle**.
 It includes information on customer demographics and financial details.